inkchess/ME5406-Deep-Learning-for-Robotics/README.md

 - **-1** for falling into a hole.
 - **0** for all other transitions (unless an exploration bonus is used).

-The project is modularized into multiple Python files:
+This project contains several Python files:
 - **env.py**: Defines the Frozen Lake environment.
 - **utils.py**: Provides helper functions (epsilon-greedy action selection, Q-table initialization, plotting helpers, policy extraction, etc.).
 - **monte_carlo.py**: Implements the First-Visit Monte Carlo Control algorithm.